Pomax/node-flickrapi/README.md

     }
 ```

-The FlickrAPI package will now be able to authenticate with Flickr
+The flickrapi package will now be able to authenticate with Flickr
 without constantly needing to ask you for permission.